 The Group has arranged for its Hong Kong employees to join the Hong Kong Mandatory Provident Fund Scheme (the "MPF Scheme"), a defined contribution scheme managed by an independent trustee.
 Under the MPF Scheme, the Group and its Hong Kong employees make monthly contributions to the scheme at 5% of the employees' earnings as defined under the Mandatory Provident Fund legislation, subject to a cap of HK\$1,500 per person per month and any excess contributions are voluntary.
+Contributions to the plan vest immediately, there is no forfeited contributions that may be used by the group to reduce the existing level of contribution.
 The Group has no further obligations for post-retirement benefit beyond the contributions.

-(w) Employee benefits (continued)
+(x) Employee benefits (continued)